I hate to bust anyone's bubble, but there's no such thing as "Solar Nails." Well... then again, maybe sort of...

 Fortunately, none of the salons in my backyard are trying the old "solarnail" farce, but it has become SO prevalent throughout the country-- and even several other countries-- that it's really worth discussing!

 I realize that I'm getting old.
-As in officially a "grown up" now-- which has it's own ups and downs that go WAY beyond the nail world!
+As in officially a "grown up" now-- which has its own ups and downs that go WAY beyond the nail world!
 But let's talk nails!

 Back in MY day, we didn't have a little nail salon on every corner offering cheap-ass nails with no appointment!